 Students and residents from both Surgery and Pediatrics play important roles in providing surgical care at Children’s Hospital.
 While it is clearly a beneficial learning experience for them, they are an advantage when participating in a child’s care.
 These trainees can provide more individual attention and ask provoking questions.

 Dr. Chandler concurs.
 “We offer an academic setting with high-quality physicians, some of the top people in the state and nation.
-GHS is growing continuously, and the standard of care continues to improve.”
+Prisma Health is growing continuously, and the standard of care continues to improve.”

 For more information about our Pediatric Surgical Services, or to refer a patient, call the Children’s Hospital at (864) 455-8860.